MakeSchool-Tutorials/Make-Cookies/P04-Adding-Grandmas/content.md

 }
 ```

-Now the button has some functionality, but let's add all the other stuff!
+Now the button has some basic functionality, but let's add all the other stuff!

 # Adding the other stuff!
-Just like once you get the hang of baking cookies, we are getting the hang of adding things to our functions.
+Just like once you can get the hang of baking cookies, we are getting the hang of adding things to our *functions*.
 In our case, all we have to do is change our variable names.

-So let's complete our other code blocks one at a time.
+So let's complete our other code blocks one at a time, with this in mind.

 Here's how we can upgrade our grandma's power level: